mezo-org/musd/docs/README.md

 In Liquity v1 deposits to the Stability Pool earn the LQTY token, this resulted in lots of mint and deposits to the Stability Pool.
 In MUSD there are no direct incentives for depositing into the Stability Pool, it is not anticipated that borrowers will deposit into the Stability Pool.

-The Stability Pool is initallly populated with a bootstrapping loan.
+The Stability Pool is initally populated with a bootstrapping loan.
 This can only leave the Stability Pool via liquidations.

 ![Minting the protocol bootstrap loan](images/protocolLoan.png)